istresearch/scrapy-cluster/docs/topics/introduction/overview.rst

 - Coordinate and prioritize their scraping effort for desired sites

-- Persist across scraping jobs or have multiple scraping jobs going at the same time
+- Persist data across scraping jobs

+- Execute multiple scraping jobs concurrently

-- Allows for unparalleled access into the information about your scraping job, what is upcoming, and how the sites are ranked
+- Allows for in depth access into the information about your scraping job, what is upcoming, and how the sites are ranked

 - Allows you to arbitrarily add/remove/scale your scrapers from the pool without loss of data or downtime

 - Utilizes Apache Kafka as a data bus for any application to interact with the scraping cluster (submit jobs, get info, stop jobs, view results)

-- Allows for coordinated throttling of spiders crawling behind different machines but reach out from the same IP address.
+- Allows for coordinated throttling of crawls from independent spiders on separate machines, but behind the same IP Address

 Architecture
 ------------